LULAZ7/code_challenge/README.md

 ## Project Setup

-To use this repo on your machine requires some simple steps
+To use this repository on your machine requires some simple steps

 Open a terminal / command line interface on your computer